mmbman/Katagiri/topics.md

 Shōbōgenzō: "Treasury of the True Dharma Eye" is a collection of texts by [Dogen](glossary#dogen) – his most well-known work.

-Fascicles from Shobogenzo referenced in Katagiri’s talks are listed below.

 ### Genjokoan

 Genjōkōan – "Actualizing the Fundamental Point" – is one of the first and best-known of [Dogen's](glossary#dogen) works, and appears as an early chapter in [Shobogenzo](#shobogenzo).
-Genjokoan is both an introduction to and overview of Dogen's teachings, and as such is of primary importance in [Zen](glossary#zen) study.
+It is both an introduction to and overview of Dogen's teachings.

 - [Fukanzazengi – Talk 2 (1:20:50)](1979-06-10-Fukanzazengi-Talk-2#12050)
 - [Fukanzazengi – Talk 6 (27:01)](1979-06-14-Fukanzazengi-Talk-6#2701)